Andi5986/oracle_simulator/README.md

 # dApp Oracle Simulation

 This is a Streamlit web application that simulates a dApp (decentralized application) oracle.
-The oracle predicts the value of ETH (Ether) based on various factors.
+The oracle predicts the value of ETH (payment denominator in Ether) based on network effects for crowdsourcing agents engaged in solved network tasks.

 $$
 ETH = \log \left(1 + \left| \frac{1}{C} \cdot (1 + V) \cdot \log \left(1 + \frac{|T|}{|U|} \right) \right| \right)